mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Comments

-**Comments** are lines the compiler ignores.
+**Comments** are lines Java ignores.

 Comments start with two forward slashes: `//`.

-These are ignored by Java.

 We use them to keep notes about a program.
-Or to help a colleague understand our program.
+Or to help a friend understand our program.

 Another way to write them is: `/* This is a comments */`